About Raspberry Pi

 At first, downloaded and wrote the 2GB 2012-12-16-wheezy-raspbian.img file.

-Now, the latest kernel is in the downloads area of the main Raspberry Pi website. http://www.raspberrypi.org/ The name of the file will thus be a little different than the one shown but it is used the same way as shown here.
+Now, the latest kernel is in the downloads area of the main Raspberry Pi website. http://www.raspberrypi.org/ The name of the file will thus be different than the one shown but it is used the same way as shown here.
+As of 2024 they files start with their published date, and there are versions for various 32-bit and 64-bit versions.

 dd bs=4M if=2012-12-16-wheezy-raspbian.img of=/dev/sdb